-- "2006 Regulations" means the Public Contracts (Scotland) Regulations 2006 (as amended from time to time); - "Central Procurement Unit" ("CPU") means the unit established within the Council to promote and co-ordinate strategic procurement and develop procurement staff, processes and systems; - "Commissioning Officer" means any officer designated by the Head of the Commissioning Service to have particular responsibility for undertaking any procurement exercise (or any part of a procurement exercise) on behalf of the Commissioning Service.
-Each Commissioning Officer must be authorised to carryout procurement activities under the Register of Commissioning Officers maintained by the Head of the CPU.
-Each Commissioning Officer must also have received training designated by the CPU which is based on an overview of the Corporate Procurement Policy; - "Commissioning Service" means the service department of the Council with responsibility for procuring any particular requirement for supplies, services or works on behalf of the Council or the disposal of surplus material; - "Constructionline" means, the UK Register of Pre-Qualified Construction Services; - "the Council's Corporate Procurement Policy" means the policy approved by the Council setting out the detailed requirements for the conduct of procurement activity within the Council (as amended from time to time) with which all Council staff are required to comply;
+"2006 Regulations" means the Public Contracts (Scotland) Regulations 2006 (as amended from time to time);

+"Central Procurement Unit" ("CPU") means the unit established within the Council to promote and co-ordinate strategic procurement and develop procurement staff, processes and systems;

+"Commissioning Officer" means any officer designated by the Head of the Commissioning Service to have particular responsibility for undertaking any procurement exercise (or any part of a procurement exercise) on behalf of the Commissioning Service.
+Each Commissioning Officer must be authorised to carry out procurement activities under the Register of Commissioning Officers maintained by the Head of the CPUProcurement.
+Each Commissioning Officer must also have received training designated by the CPU which is based on an overview of thethese Standing Orders and the Council's Corporate Procurement Policy; "Commissioning Service" means the service department of the Council with responsibility for procuring any particular requirement for supplies, services or works on behalf of the Council or the disposal of surplus material;

+"Constructionline" means the UK Register of Pre-Qualified Construction Services;

+"the Council's Corporate Procurement Policy" means the policy approved by the Council setting out the detailed requirements for the conduct of procurement activity within the Council (as amended from time to time) with which all Council staff are required to comply;